Nimo

 Important points to keep in mind

-Always draw the baseline in pencil to avoid ink running.
+Always draw the baseline in pencil to avoid running ink.

-Spot volumes must be small to prevent spot spreading and tailing.
+Spot volumes must be small to prevent spreading and tailing.

-Measure distances from the pencil baseline to the centre of spots and to the solvent front.
+Measure distances from the baseline to the centre of spots and to the solvent front.

 Mark the solvent front immediately after removing the paper to avoid evaporation errors.

-Run known standards under identical conditions for reliable identification.
+Run standards under identical conditions for reliable identification.

 Keep solvent depth below the baseline so spots do not dissolve directly into the solvent.

-Use an appropriate solvent polarity to maximise separation of target substances.
+Use an appropriate solvent polarity to maximize separation of target substances.

 Use locating reagents or UV light for invisible compounds.